vitor-amartins/100DaysOfHaskell/README.md

 1. Day 007: Chapter 7.
 Modules: Data.List, from Learn You a Haskell
 1. Day 008: Chapter 7.
 Modules: Data.Char, from Learn You a Haskell
 1. Day 009: Chapter 7.
 Modules finished, from Learn You a Haskell
+1. Day 010: Chapter 8.
+Making Our Own Types and Typeclasses until Type parameters, from Learn You a Haskell